Webinar – How an 80’s pop song can help you address 3 critical IT security risks

 http://joedubey.com/user/register You will leave this webinar with:

 - The ability to identify your biggest security risks

 - Practical steps you can take to address those risks

 - Tools to assess your organization’s security risk so

 - Language to start an informed discussion about security with your leadership & staff

 - Reduced anxiety because you have a better understanding of the risks you face and what you can do about them.

 - A newfound appreciation for 80’s pop music videos

 Joshua Peskay is the Vice President of RoundTable Technology and an accomplished technology leader with more than two decades of experience managing technology for New York City nonprofit organizations.
 Joshua is a dynamic and engaging public speaker with a proven track-record for developing, implementing and supporting a wide range of successful technology solutions for nonprofits.
 Prior to becoming vice president of RoundTable, Joshua served as Director of Information Technology at the Fund for the City of New York, where he oversaw a program that provided technology services to over one thousand NYC nonprofits.

-Joshua also confesses to unironically loving the song 99 Red Balloons.
+Joshua also confesses to unironically cheapest price for acyclovir loving the song 99 Red Balloons.